MichaelRomero99/Dijkstra-Algorithm/README.md

 # Dijkstra-Algorithm
-### Finds the shortest path to every vertice in the graph
+### Finds the shortest path to every vertex in the graph
 Complexity: O(n^2)